“How can I drop a course?"

 In the first two weeks, you may drop a class and it will be canceled from your record.
 That is, the course will not appear on your formal transcript.
 You may not cancel a course you have attended after the second week.

 Between the end of the 2nd week and end of the 7th week, you may withdraw passing from a class if you are passing.
-This withdrawal can be done through the completion of a withdrawal form available from the Registrar, your advisor, or the Student Academic Services Office, Briggs Hall, first floor.
+This withdrawal can be done through the completion of a withdrawal form available from the Registrar, your advisor, or the Center for Academic Success, Briggs Hall, first floor.
 The form requires the signature of your advisor and verification from the instructor that you are passing.
 (Exceptions exist and require a petition.
 These exceptions are described on the WP form.)
 If you withdraw passing, you will receive a WP on your transcript.
 The WP does not count in your GPA.

 After the end of the 7th week, you may not withdraw passing from a course except for circumstances beyond your control.
 If this is the case, you may petition the Faculty Subcommittee on Administration for an exception to the faculty legislation.
 Please be aware that circumstances beyond your control do not include waiting until you have received grades in the course to evaluate your standing, but do include illness, family problems or other personal issues.

 You may withdraw failing from a course any time until the last day of classes.
 This decision is registered as a WF on your transcript and counts like "F" in your GPA.
 If you wish to withdraw from a course in which you are failing, you must make an appointment with Dean Wickens, call Lisa at 832-6530.

 “Can I get an extension?"

 You may request an extension for an assignment or exams/other written exercises from the instructor.
 In most cases, the instructor will want information which indicates circumstances beyond your control such as illness.
 Quite often an instructor will require you to discuss these circumstances with Dean Wickens and ask for formal verification of your circumstances.